Table of Contents

 The plasma cells are the antibody-producing, fully differentiated, mature B-cells that have undergone somatic hypermutation and immunoglobulin heavy chain class switching.
 These cells normally produce polyclonal immunoglobulins, which means a wide variety of immunoglobulins are produced with different heavy and light chains that help us combat infections.
 In plasma cell neoplasms, the immunoglobulins are

 In plasma cell neoplasms, the monoclonal plasma cells proliferate rapidly and form a mass.
-These cells are large cells with single nucleus and nucleolus and prominent Golgi apparatus, responsible for immunoglobulin production.
+These cells are large cells with a single nucleus and nucleolus along with the prominent Golgi apparatus, responsible for immunoglobulin production.
 These cells often have an eccentric nucleus.

 The exact etiology of plasma cell neoplasms is not yet known, however, certain theories have been put forward that may act as the triggering factors, such as chronic antigenic stimulation, chronic infections, chemical, and radiation exposure.